On theoretical uncertainty of color dipole phenomenology in the J/Psi and Upsilon photoproduction in pA and AA collisions at the CERN Large Hadron Collider: Summary

-Summarizing, an investigation was done on the photoproduction of $J/\psi$ and $\Upsilon (1S)$ meson states in the proton-nucleus and nucleus-nucleus collisions in the LHC energies.
+Summarizing, an investigation was done on the photoproduction of $J/\psi$ and $\Upsilon (1S)$ meson states in the proton-nucleus and nucleus-nucleus collisions at LHC energies.
 It was included both contributions of photon-proton and proton-nucleus interactions within the color dipole formalism.
 Predictions for the rapidity distributions are presented using the color dipole formalism and including saturation effects that are expected to be relevant at high energies.
 Predictions for the rapidity distributions are presented and the dependence on the meson wavefunction, heavy quark mass as well as the models for the dipole cross section are analyzed.
-We compare directly the theoretical results to the recent data from ALICE collaboration on $J/\psi$ production in pPb collisions at energy of 5.02 TeV.
-Predictions are also performed for $\Upsilon (1S)$ state in PbPb collisions at the LHC energies, including the coherent and incoherent contributions.
+We compare directly the theoretical results to the recent data from ALICE collaboration on $J/\psi$ photoproduction in $p+Pb$ collisions at $\sqrt{s_{NN}} = 5.02$ TeV and in $Pb+Pb$ collisions at $\sqrt{s_{NN}} = 2.76$ TeV.
+Predictions are also performed for $\Upsilon (1S)$ state in $Pb+Pb$ and $p+Pb$ collisions at the LHC energies, including the coherent and incoherent contributions.
+The uncertainties concerning the model for the meson wavefunction is very large, despite the model considered for the dipole cross section.
+This is more significant for $Pb+Pb$ and $p+Pb$ collisions in the $J/\psi$ case, mostly at central rapidities.
+The experimental results select the LCG wavefunction as the better option.
+Concerning the dependence on the dipole cross section, the IIM-old and IIM-new parameterizations are not directly comparable as their parameters are fitted using distinct values for the charm quark mass.
+This introduces an additional non-trivial cross-dependence on $m_c$ in the wavefunctions (BG depends explicitly on the heavy-quark masses).
+The situation is in much better control for $\Upsilon$ case, where the considered bottom mass is the same.